-Even if applicants know they’re cheating, they are likely uncertain around the consequences.
+Even if applicants know they’re cheating, they are likely uncertain about the consequences.
 Just 10 percent of schools ask their applicants to read and accept an agreement not to commit plagiarism and fraud before starting their application.

 With a disclaimer out front, it forces applicants to stop, step back, and say, “hold on, I might get caught for this.”
 For applicants who are found committing fraud, it’s also an easy point for admissions directors to reference back to when choosing a method of discipline.

 Plagiarism detection software is not being used at the admissions stage

 Plagiarism detection is extremely common in higher education, however, it is far less common at the admissions stage.

 Of the schools we surveyed, 96 percent require applicants to submit written application components but only 17 percent are running applications through plagiarism detection software.
 Many programs will check students’ reports, essays, and presentations for plagiarism through software like Turnitin throughout students’ academic careers, but fail to do this prior to admitting applicants into their program.

 Plagiarism can be a silent game changer in an application because a strongly written submission can really inspire and elevate an applicant in the minds of reviewers.
 If you don’t catch plagiarism prior to an applicant interview, and the written application was strong, you risk a form of bias called the “halo effect” where you go into the interview with a strong opinion of the applicant based on one piece of evidence.